fjdseven/jquery-responsive-sticky-header/README.md

 As is the CSS will change the navigation bar transparent, but the possibilities are endless.

-The responsive navigation will kick in at a viewport width of 694px but this can be changed by ammending the Media Query in the CSS file:
+The responsive navigation will kick in at a viewport width of 694px but this can be changed by amending the Media Query in the CSS file:

 <pre><code>@media all and (max-width : 694px) {}
 </code></pre>